Choose the right variety for your climate

 Choose the right variety for your climate.
 Hass and Pinkerton, for example, will not survive freezing temperatures without frost protection.

 In California, avocado trees can be considered self-fruitful.
-They will produce more fruit if you have an A and a B tree, but you will still get fruit if there is just one, if it survives the winter.
+They will produce more fruit if you have an A and a B tree, but you will still get fruit if there is just one.

 Type A or Type B Avocados